tiubak/myOwnPasswordManager/CONTRIBUTING.md

-# Contributing to Pedro's Password Manager 🔐
+# Contributing to My Own Password Manager 🔐

 Thank you for your interest in contributing to this password manager project!
 This guide will help you get started.